corylanou/go-meetup/README.md

 Additional Resources

 Slack Channel for Gophers - gophers.slack.com
-To get added, fill out the google form here: bit.ly/go-slack-signup
+To get added, fill out the Google form here: bit.ly/go-slack-signup

 Go Forum - This is new!
 It's a discourse forum for Go!

 https://forum.golangbridge.org
 ```

-Be sure when creating the agenda to link each speakers name to either thier twitter or github profile if they provide it.
+Be sure when creating the agenda to link each speakers name to either their twitter or github profile if they provide it.

 ## Ok, the meetup is scheduled, what else can I do to make it successful?

 As soon as you have a speaker booked, update your meetup event with their details.
 Additionally, make sure to tweet about it.
-A good tweet should have the following compnonents when possible:
+A good tweet should have the following components when possible:

 - Presenters twitter handle
 - Presenters topic